syncfusion-content/javascript-docs/js/AngularJS.md

 ## Widget Configuration in Controller

-We can able to access whole `ej` widgets configuration in controller. please find the code example:
+You can set whole `ej` widgets configuration using particular component attribute.
+Please find the code snippet for the same:

 {% highlight html %}
   <body ng-controller="DatePickerCtrl">